Skip to main content

 Summary of Use during Lactation

 No information is available on the use of elapegademase during breastfeeding.
-Because elapegademase is a large protein molecule with a molecular weight of about 113,000 Da, the amount in milk is likely to be very low and absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
+Because elapegademase is a large protein molecule with a molecular weight of about 113,000 Da, the amount in milk is likely to be very low.[1]
+It is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.[2]
 If elapegademase is required by the mother, it is not a reason to discontinue breastfeeding.
 Until more data are available, elapegademase should be used with careful monitoring during breastfeeding.
+Waiting for at least 2 weeks postpartum to resume therapy may minimize transfer to the infant.[3]

 Drug Levels